Acropolis Museum: The Home of the Gods

 The sloping floor of the long and rectangular hall evokes the ascent to the cliff.
 The visitor is next directed to the enormous trapezoidal hall, which houses the ancient artifacts.

 Artifacts and sculptures from other

 Visitors will be guided to the top level, which houses the Parthenon marbles, to observe the latter during their descent in order to maintain the chronological sequence: they will first be sent to the top level, which houses the Parthenon marbles.

-To obtain the same cardinal orientation as the ancient temple on the Acropolis, the top level of the Museum stands askew on the lower floors.
+To obtain the same cardinal orientation as the ancient temple on the

 The Parthenon hall’s column spacing is identical to that of the ancient temple, and the use of glass on all four outside walls enables natural light to illuminate the Parthenon marbles in the same way as it does on the original temple.

 The Parthenon hall’s 48 columns create a colonnade for the exhibition of the Parthenon marbles and indicate the shape of the old temple.

 The pediment marbles are displayed at eye level in front of the end columns for ease of viewing; the metopes are displayed on the columns, two per column, but not as high as in the ancient temple; and the frieze are displayed behind the metopes, forming a continuous band around the walls of a rectangular space set inside the columns, as in the ancient temple but not as high as in the ancient temple, again for ease of viewing.

 Because the museum is situated on top of a large archaeological site, the floor, both outside and within, is commonly made of glass, allowing visitors to view the excavations below.
 An amphitheatre, a virtual theatre, and a hall for temporary exhibits are also available at the museum.